 - have a qualified principal investigator and technically sound methodology,

-- be completed within two year of a signed grant agreement.
+- be completed within one year of a signed grant agreement.

 Preference will be given to projects that (1) provide an in-kind match (e.g. funds, personnel, equipment, etc.) and (2) that use innovative dissemination techniques to reach the largest possible audience (e.g. online training, webinars, podcasts, videos, DVDs, etc.) .